Asymptotically Minimax Robust Hypothesis Testing: Introduction

-The corresponding test is all-sample minimax robust if there exists one and is unique, otherwise the test is asymptotically minimax robust. \item For the KL-divergence neighborhood, the LFDs of the asymptotically minimax robust \mbox{-NP tests-} of Type~I and II are obtained in parametric forms.
-The parameters of LFDs can be found by solving four non-linear coupled equations and the corresponding test is different from the ones derived in \cite{dabak,dabak2,levy}. \item For uncertainty classes based on the KL-divergence, $\alpha$-divergence, symmetrized $\alpha$-divergence, total variation distance as well as the band- and $\epsilon$-contamination models, the LFDs of the (asymptotically) minimax robust \mbox{-rate minimizing-} tests are obtained in parametric forms.
-For moment classes and p-point classes, the design of minimax robust tests is defined as a convex optimization problem.
-The derivations regarding the total variation distance generalize the ones obtained earlier by \cite{hube65}, via allowing non equal robustness parameters $\epsilon_0\neq \epsilon_1$ to be chosen.
-Moreover, the related analytical designs explain the choice of distributions and necessary parameters made by Huber and Kassam.
-Notice that in \cite{hube65} and \cite{kassamband}, the tests are heuristically designed, i.e. the LFDs are some trial versions, which in turn yielded minimax robust tests.
-Additionally, it is proven that two special cases of the band model give rise to the clipped likelihood ratio tests, which are shown to be single sample minimax robust. \item The theory derived is extended to multiple-, decentralized- and sequential hypothesis testing.
-A new criteria for the minimax robustness of sequential tests is proposed \cite{gulbook}. \end{enumerate}
+is denoted as the $u$-divergence.
+The corresponding test is single-sample minimax robust if there exists one.
+Otherwise the test is asymptotically minimax robust (see Section~\ref{sec5}). \item For the KL-divergence neighborhood, the LFDs of the asymptotically minimax robust \text{\emph{NP-tests}} of \text{Type-I} and \text{Type-II} are obtained in parametric forms.
+The parameters of LFDs can be found by solving four non-linear coupled equations and the corresponding test is different from the ones derived in \cite{dabak,dabak2,levy} (see Theorem~\ref{theorem03np} and Remark~\ref{theorem03np}). \item For uncertainty classes based on the KL-divergence, $\alpha$-divergence, symmetrized $\alpha$-divergence, total variation distance as well as the band- and $\epsilon$-contamination models, the LFDs of the (asymptotically) minimax robust \emph{rate minimizing} tests are obtained in parametric forms.
+For moment classes and p-point classes, the design of minimax robust tests is defined as a convex optimization problem (see Section~\ref{sec6}). \item The derivations regarding the total variation neighborhood generalize the ones obtained earlier by Huber \cite{hube65} via allowing unequal robustness parameters $\epsilon_0\neq \epsilon_1$ to be chosen (see Theorem~\ref{theorem03}).
+Moreover, the analytical designs regarding the $\epsilon$-contamination model, total variation neighborhood and the band model explain the choice of distributions and necessary parameters made by Huber \cite{hube65} and Kassam \cite{kassamband}, which were originally heuristically designed, i.e. the LFDs were some trial versions, which in turn yielded minimax robust tests.
+It is shown that two special cases of the band model give rise to two different versions of the $\epsilon$-contamination model which accept the CLRT as the corresponding minimax robust test (see Theorem~\ref{theorem1} and Theorem~\ref{theorem2}).
+It is also proven that both $\epsilon$-contamination models are single-sample minimax robust (see \cite{hube65} and Theorem~\ref{theoremeps}) and their intersection yields the general version of the band model. \end{enumerate}